wp-plugins/fv-all-in-one-seo-pack/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

+A nice and simplified version of All in One SEO Pack!

 Automatically optimizes your Wordpress blog for Search Engines (Search Engine Optimization).

 == Description ==